Do Go On - 443 - The Theft of The Scream

 Well, okay, here's the thing.

-In the doco, they're like, we thought he'd be good
+In the doco, they're like, we thought he'd be good because he's American.

-And then he's interviewed and he's like,
+And then he's interviewed and he's like, oh, hello.

-oh, hello, he's got like an English accent.
+He's got like an English accent.

-But you know, what's a transatlantic accent?
+But what's a transatlantic accent?

-Bang, there's the painting.
+bang there's the painting

-Did he shoot the painting?
+did he shoot the painting

-Yeah, it's the only way.
+yeah it's the only way

-Would a police officer do this?
+would a police officer do this

-And that's when I won them over.
+and that's when I won him over

-Yeah, they did it!
+Yeah, they did.

 They found it.